Iqbal-PERCCOM/Timezone/README.md

 1.Basic command line

-# Type: main
+1.Type: main
-# Give input (for example): Europe Sweden
+2.Give input (for example): Europe Sweden

 2.GUI with Localization(Language: Bangla)

-# Type gui_timezone
+1.Type gui_timezone
-# Type 1 for Bangla Language, Type 2 for English
+2.Type 1 for Bangla Language, Type 2 for English
-# Type Continent Name
+3.Type Continent Name
-# Type City Name
+4.Type City Name
-# Finally, The time and date is displayed in the chosen language
+5.Finally, The time and date is displayed in the chosen language

 3.Network

-# Type nc localhost 1234 : sometimes we need to restart the xinetd
-# Type Continet and City Name with space in between
+1.Type nc localhost 1234 : sometimes we need to restart the xinetd 2.Type Continet and City Name with space in between 3.Type gui_timezone_network
-# Type gui_timezone_network
-# Type Continet and City Name with space in between
-# Finally, The corect time and date is displayed by network application
+4.Type Continet and City Name with space in between 5.Finally, The corect time and date is displayed by network application